-17.9 COPYRIGHT INTERESTS—AUTHORS OF COLLECTIVE WORKS (17 U.S.C. § 201(c))
+17.10 COPYRIGHT INTERESTS—AUTHORS OF COLLECTIVE WORKS

-A copyright owner is entitled to exclude others from copying a collective work.
-A collective work is a work [such as [a newspaper, magazine, or periodical issue] [anthology] [encyclopedia]] in which a number of contributions, constituting separate and independent works in themselves, are assembled into a collective whole.
+An owner of a copyright in a collective work is entitled to exclude others from copying it.
+A collective work is a work [such as [a newspaper, magazine, or periodical issue] [anthology] [encyclopedia]] in which a number of contributions, constituting separate and independent works in themselves, are selected, coordinated or arranged into an original, collective whole.
 The person who assembles the contributions of independent works into the collective work is an author and is entitled to copyright.

 Copyright in a collective work is distinct from copyright in the separate contributions to a collective work.
-In the absence of an express transfer of a copyright in the separate contribution, the copyright owner of the collective work is presumed to have acquired only the privilege of reproducing and distributing the contribution as part of that particular collective work, any revision of that collective work, and any later collective work in the same series.
+In the absence of an express transfer of copyright in the separate contribution, the copyright owner of the collective work is presumed to have acquired only the privilege of reproducing and distributing the contribution as part of that particular collective work, any revision of that collective work, and any later collective work in the same series.

 See 17 U.S.C. §§ 101 (defining "collective work"), 201(c) (stating that, in absence of express copyright transfer by contributor to author of collective work, it is presumed that copyright owner of collective work acquires "only the privilege of reproducing and distributing the contribution as part of that particular collective work, any revision of that collective work, and any later collective work in the same series"); Jarvis v.
 K2 Inc., 486 F.3d 526, 530-32 (9th Cir.2007) (analyzing derivative versus collective works and holding that "collective work privilege" does not apply to derivative works).
 Whether a contribution to a collective work has been reproduced and distributed as part of a "revision" depends on how it is presented and how it is perceived by users in context.
 N.Y.
 Times Co., Inc. v.
 Tasini, 533 U.S. 483, 499-500 (2001) (considering use of contributions to periodicals and other collective works in databases).